Trust Me, I'm Wrong: LLMs Hallucinate with Certainty Despite Knowing the Answer: Persists in Larger Models -- Additional Results

 \section{\chk Persists in Larger Models -- Additional Results}

-In Section \ref{chk Persists in Instruction-Tuning and Larger Models}, we demonstrated that Gemma-2-27B achieves similar or slightly higher \chk detection results on the TriviaQA dataset than Gemma-2-9B, thus showing the existence of this phenomenon on larger models.
-To further illustrate this phenomenon, Figure \ref{fig:Hallucinations gemma natural} presents comparable results on the Natural Questions dataset.
+In Section \ref{chk Persists in Instruction-Tuning and Larger Models}, we demonstrated that Gemma-2-27B achieves similar or slightly higher \chk detection results on the Natural Questions dataset than Gemma-2-9B, thus showing the existence of this phenomenon on larger models.
+To further illustrate this phenomenon, Figure \ref{fig:Hallucinations gemma trivia} presents comparable results on the TriviaQA dataset.
 These results show a clear correlation with those presented in the main paper.